What is Sustainable Design?

 4. FOCUS ON PEOPLE'S HEALTH AND WELL-BEING.

-When we focus on people's health and happiness we install better HVAC systems, allow less off-gassing (chemicals released into the air by paint and other finishes), and design for all types of people (i.e. those with disabilities); our cities and buildings are safer, our products are easier to use, and our furniture is more comfortable.
+When we focus on people's health and happiness rather than cost or aesthetics (although those are important considerations) we install better HVAC systems, allow less off-gassing (chemicals released into the air by paint and other finishes), and design for all types of people (i.e. those with disabilities); our cities and buildings are safer, our products are easier to use, and our furniture is more comfortable.
 And funny enough, what's healthy for people is usually healthy for the planet.

 Design affects all of us (even the toothpick the restaurant gives you after dinner was designed by someone), so imagine if all the buildings, furnishings, and products we use each day were thoughtfully made with sustainability in mind!